You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is Vascepa?

-Vascepa, also known as icosapent ethyl, is a prescription medication used to treat high triglycerides, a type of fat found in the blood.
-It is often prescribed to patients with severe hypertriglyceridemia, a condition characterized by extremely high levels of triglycerides.
-Vascepa works by reducing triglyceride levels and increasing the levels of good cholesterol (HDL) in the blood.
+Vascepa, also known as icosapent ethyl, is a prescription medication used to treat high triglycerides.
+It is an omega-3 fatty acid derivative that works by reducing triglyceride levels and preventing the formation of blood clots.

 Combining Vascepa and Blood Thinners: Potential Risks